mvonymous24/wordle-helper/README.md

 Find enough texts (e.g. novels, news reports, anything in multiple `.txt` files) and put them into the `dataset` folder.
 Create a new file named `dataset_override` and run the code.

 ### tip word number
-Create a file named `tip_word_num_override.txt` with the content of a number bigger than 5.
+Create a file named `tip_word_num_override.txt` with the content of a number larger than 5.

 ## Known Flaws
 ### Not adequately tested